walnut07/kurumi-blog/blog/posts/intro_to_GraphQL.md

 console.log(`🚀  Server ready at: ${url}`);
 ```

-As commented in the code, the server has a list of users and the server has a GraphQL endpoint that the client can send a request to.
+As commented in the code, the server has a list of users, and it can accept queries whose parameters can be `user` or/and `users`.
-Now if you run the server, you can visit localhost:4000 to see the GraphQL playground!
+Now if you run the server, you can visit [localhost:4000](localhost:4000) to see the GraphQL playground!

 Of course, there are a lot of other stuff you need to do to create a GraphQL server that works in production,
 but this is the minimum code that you need to get an idea of GraphQL.